 There’s no need to keep your enthusiasm and career goals a secret.
 Tap your boss for advice and direction.
 Employers are eager to hold on to talented employees, and one of the best ways for them to do that is to help staff move up within the ranks rather than seek opportunities elsewhere.

 Let your manager know of your interest in a long-term career within the company.
 Then ask for advice on how to get there.
-Some of the steps may include continuing education courses, professional development training, job shadowing and/or a mentorship with a senior member of the team.
+Some of the steps may include continuing education courses, skills training, job shadowing and/or a mentorship with a senior member of the team.

-Getting a job promotion is great recognition from your company that they value your contributions and wish to be a part of your future career.
-However, promotions are earned, not simply handed out.
+Getting a job promotion is great recognition from your company that your contributions are valued.
 If you're looking for the next opportunity, keep these tips in mind to ensure you are on the right track to success.

-Rather than waiting for fate to smile upon you — or for your next set of career resolutions — create your own “luck” through hard work, perseverance and a little political savvy.
+Rather than waiting for fate to smile upon you, create your own “luck” through hard work, perseverance and a little political savvy.